Many or all companies we feature compensate us. Compensation and editorial

 How to protect yourself when cosigning

-Review which legal actions the lender can take against the borrower or cosigner in case of a missed payment.
-You should also look into the terms regarding the event of death, disability, or bankruptcy.
+• Legal actions: Review what actions the lender can take against the borrower or cosigner in case of a missed payment.
+Also, look into terms regarding death, disability, or bankruptcy.

-It is essential to check if there are prepayment penalties with private student loans.
-Lenders can charge prepayment penalties to recoup lost interest when a borrower pays a loan in full ahead of schedule.
+• Check for prepayment penalties: Some lenders charge prepayment penalties to recoup lost interest when a borrower pays off a loan ahead of schedule.

-Finally, ask about cosigner release.
-Many lenders offer cosigner release once the primary borrower makes a certain number of on-time payments.
-Knowing that you may be able to get released from your obligation to the loans might offer some peace of mind if you decide to move ahead with consigning.
+• Ask about cosigner release: Many lenders offer cosigner release once the primary borrower makes a certain number of on-time payments.
+Knowing you may be able to be released from your obligation can provide peace of mind.